|

 attempted to

-locate or harass El Sha; she could visit them, when she pleased.
+locate or harass El Sha; she could visit them whenever she

 26. The last mile to El